Intersection theory and Chern classes in Bott-Chern cohomology: Cohomology class of an analytic set

-Notice that $i_{Z*}1=\{[Z]\}$ where $1 \in H^{0,0}_{BC}(Z,\Z)$ the identity in $\oplus_{p,q} H^{p,q}_{BC}(Z,\Z)$.
+Notice that $i_{Z*}1=\{[Z]\}$ where $1 \in H^{0,0}_{BC}(Z,\Z)$ the identity in $\oplus_{p,q} H^{p,q}_{BC}(Z,\Z)$ if $Z$ is smooth such that the Bott-Chern cohomology is well defined.
 The identity in $\oplus_{p,q} H^{p,q}_{BC}(Z,\Z)$ corresponds a global constant section $1 \in \Gamma(Z,\Z_Z)$ whose image under $i_{Z*}$ in the hypercohomology is defined by locally integral current $[Z]$ by the construction of the push forward.
-This global current represents the cycle space $\{[Z]\}$ on $X$. \paragraph{} Now we prove some properties of cycle classes.
+This global current represents the cycle class $\{[Z]\}$ on $X$. \paragraph{} Now we prove some properties of cycle classes.
 We start by the following lemma which expresses the push forward of a cohomology class by an arbitrary morphism in terms of the pull back and push forward of its projection, and a multiplication by the cycle class associated with the graph of the morphism. \begin{mylem} Let $f: X \to Y$ be a holomorphic map between complex manifolds.
 Assume $X$ to be compact.
 Let $\alpha$ be an integral Bott-Chern cohomology class.
 Denote by $\Gamma$ the graph of $f$ in $X \times Y$ and by $p_1,p_2$ the two canonical projections.
 Then one has

 \end{mylem} \begin{proof} This can be checked directly using the multiplication structure as in the Deligne-Beilinson complex.
 The compactness condition is just used to ensure that the push-forward is well defined.
 Taking $[\Gamma]$ as the global representative of the cohomology class, the cup product is induced by the wedge product between the forms and locally integral currents at the level of complexes.
 We prove at the level of complexes that